Luxlorys/introductionInJDBC/README.md

 i u wanna connect to jdbc driver in IDEA u have to go to "Project structure" -> modules and add mysql-connector.jar

-In the password column I'm going to store passwords in a secure form - as a hash
+In the password column I'm going to store passwords in a secure form - as a hash (and, yea, i know i need concat password hash with "salt" ^_^)